 “Get this mess cleaned up,” he barked, as he walked past him and out into the dark grounds.
-He got inside his car, and rang the Insurance agent’s office to leave instructions.
+He got inside his car, rang the Insurance agent’s office and left instructions.

-Then he sat quietly and went over everything again in his mind, searching for loose ends.
-Cool breeze blew through his open windows steadying his nerves.
-As he waited for Pringle to arrive, he pulled out his Dunhill and lit a smoke.
+Then he quietly went over everything again in his mind, searching for loose ends.
+Cool breeze blew through the open windows steadying his nerves.
+Pringle joined him shortly, and took the driver’s seat.

 “All done?” the man wanted to know.

-“Zubin Hall,” said the man and relaxed back in his limousine.
+“Zubin Hall,” the man grumbled, leaning back deeper into the plush upholstery of his limousine.

 Next Story: Casting The First Stone